hashicorp/packer/website/source/guides/packer-on-cicd/uploading-images-to-artifact.html.md

 ## Example: Uploading to S3 in a TeamCity Build

 On the agent machine responsible for building images, install the [AWS Command Line Tool](https://aws.amazon.com/cli/).
 Since this is a one-time operation, this can be incorporated into the initial agent provisioning step when installing other dependencies.
+The AWS Command Line tool may require installing additional [dependencies](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) prior.

 ```shell
 pip install awscli